Ancientkingg/oculite/README.md

 ## How to add a monitor

-A monitor needs to expose a single REST API endpoint at `/` that returns the data in the following JSON format:
+A monitor needs to expose a single REST API endpoint at `/` that returns data in the following JSON format:

 ```json
 {